University campus in New Jersey

 The 2+2 pathway saves $15,000-$20,000 on total bachelor's degree costs.
 Community college networking programs cost $5,000-$7,000/year versus $12,000-$17,000 at public universities.
 NJ STARS covers full community college tuition for top 15% graduates, and NJ STARS II extends support after transfer.
 Students who earn CCNA during community college can secure part-time network administrator positions at $25-$35/hour while completing their bachelor's degree, further offsetting educational costs.
 NJIT actively recruits community college transfer students into its IT program.
 Explore associate's network administration programs or bachelor's rankings.

-Why Study Network Administration in New Jersey?
+Why Pursue a Network Administration Degree in New Jersey?

 Industry & Workforce

 New Jersey sits at the crossroads of America's digital infrastructure, with one of the nation's densest concentrations of data centers, financial networks, and telecommunications infrastructure.
 The northern NJ data center corridor, anchored by QTS, Equinix, CoreSite, and AWS (QTS Data Centers), processes massive volumes of data for Wall Street trading systems, pharmaceutical operations, and cloud services.
 These facilities require skilled network administrators to maintain high-availability environments where milliseconds of downtime can cost millions of dollars.
-New Jersey's 12 Strategic Innovation Centers generate $17 billion in economic output, all dependent on robust network infrastructure (NJEDA Innovation Economy).
+New Jersey's 12 Strategic Innovation Centers generate $17 billion in economic output, all dependent on strong network infrastructure (NJEDA Innovation Economy).

 Salary Outlook